tyfkda/xcc/README.md

 #### Missing features

-  * `goto` statements are only allowed if they jump forward to a label right after a loop.
+  * `goto` statements are only allowed if they jump forward to a label right after a block, such as after a loop or `if` statement.
-    That is, breaking from nested loops is allowed.
+    Breaking from nested loops or blocks is allowed.